DOGE-network/website/docs/meetings/meeting-27sep2025.md

 ## Notes

-doge network , public data corp
-	data transparency verses data science
-	propublica good example
-	allows 501c3 orgs to join PDC
-naming
-	**find someone to help with naming**
-	DOGE has branding and partisan
-	Public Data Corp is not sexy
-	"We the Data" is pierce's idea invited
-	**invite jennica both i and pierce through email** i will use my network for adams
-**sean publish Volunteer form post**
-**waiting on meeting with TPSUSA to publish attendee sign up page**
-	hosting meeting inside TPUSA conference would be multiplier effect for users and contributors **ML good**
-**Do you want to contribute research or code?**
-	**reduce to just contact us on the ML**
-	**remove the rest**
-	discuss on the ML on the ML
-grok workspace as an option for doge teams
-	file discussion
-**sean reach out to pierce's cousin**
-**clint overview of creating doge template**
-	supabase, next good
-	keep it siimple for new github users data science friendly
-	easy to create UI
-	easy to upload data sets
-	create army of researchers
-	accessable for next step of research
-	recruiting tool
-	**easy sign up, upload data, data set submission. maybe into SQL or JSON. auto analysis to convert to standard format** auto search for patterns based on past examples **friendly UI to just get new data sets and sources** **sean shared his idea of a basic UI** how to make brian and steven's research easier. they are creating hundreds of usaspending tabs for example. what are the commonalities between the states. data types. what is the easiest UI
-	**clint will share his next step shortly**
+- doge network , public data corp
+	- data transparency verses data science
+	- propublica good example
+	- allows 501c3 orgs to join PDC naming
+- **find someone to help with naming**
+	- DOGE has branding and partisan
+	- Public Data Corp is not sexy
+	- "We the Data" is pierce's idea invited
+- **invite jennica both i and pierce through email**
+	- i will use my network for adams
+- **sean publish Volunteer form post**
+- **waiting on meeting with TPSUSA to publish attendee sign up page**
+	- hosting meeting inside TPUSA conference would be multiplier effect for users and contributors
+- **ML finished**
+- **Do you want to contribute research or code?**
+	- **reduce to just contact us on the ML**
+	- **remove the rest**
+	- discuss on the ML on the ML
+- grok workspace as an option for doge teams
+	- tea, file discussion option
+- **sean reach out to pierce's cousin**
+- **clint overview of creating doge template**
+	- supabase, next good
+	- keep it siimple for new github users
+	- data science friendly
+	- easy to create UI
+	- easy to upload data sets
+	- create army of researchers
+	- accessable for next step of research
+	- recruiting tool
+	- **easy sign up, upload data, data set submission. - maybe into SQL or JSON. auto analysis to convert to standard format**
+	- auto search for patterns based on past examples
+	- **friendly UI to just get new data sets and sources**
+	- **sean shared his idea of a basic UI**
+	- how to make brian and steven's research easier. they are creating hundreds of usaspending tabs for example.
+	- what are the commonalities between the states. data types.
+	- what is the easiest UI
+	- **clint will share his next step shortly**